Keeping Endler Guppies: Tips for a Vibrant and Thriving Aquarium

 Gender differences: male vs female

-4. Gonopodium: The most reliable method to sex Endler guppies is by examining the gonopodium, a specialized anal fin found only in males.
-The gonopodium is modified into a reproductive organ used to fertilize females.
-It is elongated and pointed, resembling a tube-like structure.
-In contrast, females have a normal rounded anal fin without the elongated tube-like structure.
+• The most reliable method to sex Endler guppies is by examining the gonopodium, a specialized anal fin found only in males.
+This elongated, tube-like structure is used for reproduction.
+In contrast, females have a normal, rounded anal fin without this modification.

 Breeding